hatboysam/shpm/README.md

 shpm add "Some Project" "Some Task" -> add "Some Task" to the project "Some Project", creating the project if necessary

+shpm pri n -> Prioritize task #n (prints in different color)

+shpm addp -> same options/arguments as 'add', but prioritized the new task

 shpm remove -> list all tasks and choose one to remove

 shpm remove n -> remove task #n from the list